otto-car/fullstackchallenge/README.md

 **TASKS**
 * All of the base, novice, and intermediate requirements
 + Allow users to filter/search through the table of cars
-* All of the base, novice, intermediate and expert requirements
 + Host the application online and use a server framework (we enjoy hosting services like AWS, Azure, Heroku and DigitalOcean but you're welcome to use a different hosting provider)
 + Show us your work through your commit history